Central to torch is the torch_tensor objects.

 Because named tensors can coexist with unnamed tensors, refining names gives a nice way to write named-tensor-aware code that works with both named and unnamed tensors.

-may contain up to one Ellipsis (...
+names may contain up to one Ellipsis (...).

 The Ellipsis is expanded greedily; it is expanded in-place to fill

-to the same length as self$dim()
+names to the same length as self$dim() using

-names from the corresponding indices of self$names
+names from the corresponding indices of self$names.

 Arguments: